thegetty/quire-docs/content/guide/figures.md

 ## Figure Image Sizes & Formats

-Figure image files should be placed in the `static/img/figures` directory.
-These are defined in your project `config.yml` file with `imageDir: "img/"` and `figureSubDir: "figures/"`, and can be changed if needed.
+Figure image files should be placed in the `static/img/` directory.
+This is defined in your project `config.yml` file with `imageDir: "/img/"` and can be changed if needed.
+You can organize figures into sub-directories within the `img` folder, but you will need to include those directories along with the filename when defining the `src` attribute for the figure, as noted below.

 Quire does not require a specific image file format or size, but we have some recommended best practices: